pirkkahuhtala/agile-guidelines/README.md

 <a name="step12" />
 ### Step 12: Choose and code the design scheme
-- When the MVP of the functionality is done, clean it up and make it pretty
+- When the MVP of the functionality is done, clean it up and make it look nice!
-- It's time to make the app look cool

 <a name="step13" />
-### Step 13: Find and squash bugs
+### Step 13: Finalizing
-- Simulate every user flow
 - Fix bugs
+- Try to simulate every user flow
 - Might not be the most systematic phase
-    - Kanban?
+    - Switch to Kanban?

 <a name="step14" />
 ### Step 14: Deploy the live app